 1 Tip: Do Whatever You Can to Save Space

-In order to have a tidy room, you need to have a place to put all of your stuff.
+To have a tidy room, you need to have a place to put all of your stuff.
 Here are a couple of organising suggestions:

 - Use a laundry bin to store clothes, bedding, pillows, stuffed toys or even shoes.